#1 Ranked Children’s Hospital by U.S. News & World Report

 While this condition is very serious, children with HLHS can undergo therapy at Boston Children's Hospital—shortly after birth or in some select situations, while your baby is in utero.

-Oxygen-poor (blue) blood returns to the right atrium from the body, enters the right ventricle and is pumped through the pulmonary artery into the lungs to receive oxygen.
+In the infant and child with a normal heart oxygen-poor (blue) blood returns to the right atrium from the body, enters the right ventricle and is pumped through the pulmonary artery into the lungs to receive oxygen.
 The oxygen-rich (red) blood returns to the left atrium from the lungs, passes into the left ventricle and is pumped out to the body through the aorta.

 The experienced surgeons in our Advanced Fetal Care Center and Cardiac Surgery Department understand how distressing a diagnosis of HLHS can be for parents.
 Ranked #1 for heart care and heart surgery in 2010, Children’s takes an innovative approach to treating HLHS—including the world’s largest and most experienced program for fetal cardiac intervention.